prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/radeon-rx-480-review.md

 ## The Best Budget Ethereum Mining GPU on the Market

-The RX 480 has the second highest [hash rate](https://99bitcoins.com/what-is-bitcoin-hash/) among Ethereum mining GPUs, second only to the [Radeon R9 295X2](/crypto-mining/ethereum-hardware/r9-295-x2-review/).
+The RX 480 has the third highest [hash rate](https://99bitcoins.com/what-is-bitcoin-hash/) among Ethereum mining GPUs.
 However, it has the lowest power consumption, drawing only 150W from the wall.

 Due to its power efficiency, it is the most profitable Ethereum mining GPU.
 Furthermore, it is the cheapest among the [3 best Ethereum mining GPUs](/crypto-mining/ethereum-hardware).
 That being said, it pays itself off in the least amount of time, and generates the most profit.